Stuart Baxter: Kaizer Chiefs return

 In June 2021, Baxter rejoined Kaizer Chiefs for a second spell as head coach.
 On 17 July 2021, he coached Kaizer Chiefs in their first Champions League Final which they lost 3–0 against Al Ahly.

+Boavista

+Baxter was appointed by Portugal side Boavista on a deal until June 2026.
+He joined the club with five games left in 2024/25 season, with the club being five points away from qualifying for the relegation play-offs.

+Managerial statistics

 Family

 As well as his father Bill, Baxter has a son, Lee, who is also a former professional football player and now a goalkeeping-coach.